 We’ve packed the signature flavours of the Caribbean into this pork dish with mild jerk seasoning and a sweetly tangy caramelised pineapple salsa, but we think the homemade kumara fries on the side might just be the best bit!

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 mild Caribbean jerk seasoning

 pork loin steaks

 While the fries are baking, drain the pineapple slices.
 Finely chop the tomato.
 Roughly chop the baby spinach leaves.
-Roughly chop the coriander.
-Slice the lime into wedges.
+Pick the mint leaves and roughly chop.
 In a medium bowl, combine the mild Caribbean jerk seasoning, a little drizzle of olive oil and a pinch of pepper.
 Add the pork loin steaks and toss to coat.
-Set aside.

 Heat a medium frying pan over a medium-high heat.
 Add the pineapple slices and cook until lightly charred, 2-3 minutes each side.
 Transfer to a plate, allow to cool slightly, then roughly chop.

-While the pork is resting, add the pineapple, tomato, baby spinach and coriander to a medium bowl with a squeeze of lime juice.
-Season with salt and pepper and drizzle with olive oil.
+While the pork is resting, add the pineapple, tomato, baby spinach and mint to a medium bowl.
+Add the vinegar, season with salt and pepper and drizzle with olive oil.
 Toss to combine.

 Thinly slice the pork.
-Divide the jerk pork between plates and spoon over any resting juices.
-Top with the caramelised pineapple salsa and serve with the baked kumara fries and garlic aioli.
+Divide the Caribbean pork between plates and spoon over any resting juices.
+Top with the caramelised pineapple salsa and serve with the kumara fries and garlic aioli.